macrowell70/macrowell70/README.md

 ### Hi my name is Mitch 👋

 I am a full stack web developer with a background in banking and financial services.
 I am well versed in JavaScript, CSS, and HTML, along with front end and back end frameworks such as React and Node.
 I am interested in creating new and inovative software for all fields with a particular interest in the FinTech industry.
-I am currently working on completing my web development education at BloomTech, expecting to complete my courses in September of this year (2022)

 Find me on [LinkedIn](https://www.linkedin.com/in/macrowell/) or email me at macrowell70@gmail.com